MJoergen/nexys4ddr/dyoc/Episodes/ep27_-_Rx_DMA/README.md

 between CPU and DMA is handled in lines 128-140.

 ## Unit testing in simulation
+Due to the complexity it is beneficial to have a separate testbench to just test this new data path.
+So the testbench will be ethernet\_tb.vhd and will test the Ethernet wrapper module.

+In order to generate traffic on the Ethernet port, a PHY simulator will be used.

 ## Test program to run on hardware
 The program enters a busy loop polling the write pointer from the DMA.
 When